sprejerlaila/jekyll-uno/_posts/2019-01-05-Analyzing WhatsApp messages part 2.md

 ### TF-IDF

-The next step was counting the tokens' occurrences.
-I used a Term Frequency–Inverse Document Frequency (TF-IDF) approach that not only looks at how common a token is in a document, but also downweights common tokens accross all documents.
+The next step was converting the tokens into numerical features.
+We get that number by assigning the importance of a token in a document based on the number of times it is used.
+The Term Frequency–Inverse Document Frequency (TF-IDF) approach not only looks at how common a token is in a document, but also downweights common tokens across all documents.
+Therefore, if the word frequency is high in a particular document then the weight will be higher.
+Conversely, if the word frequency is low in a particular document then the weight will be lower.
 Given the short length of text messages, I thought this was the best approach.

 The `TfidfVectorizer` function from `sklearn` takes care of all the hard work.
 It even allows you to pass some useful custom parameters: